Maharani Swarnamoyee: Awards and recognition

 Swarnamoyee received the title of Maharani on August 11, 1871.
 The Maharani received the Order of the Crown of India on August 14, 1878, in recognition of her charitable work.

 Death

-Maharani Swarnamoyee died on August 25, 1897.
-After her death, Maharaja Manindra Chandra Nandy, her nephew became the heir of the estate.
+Maharani Swarnamoyee died on August 25, 1897, at the age of 68.
+After her death, Maharaja Manindra Chandra Nandy, the son of Maharaja Krishna Nath's sister, Gobinda Sundari Devi, became the Maharaja of the Cossimbazar Raj estate.